AndreaPerna99/distributed-logreg/README.md

 - 🧮 **Centralized Classification** — Logistic regression via gradient descent on synthetic data.
 - 🛰 **Distributed Classification** — Classifying data distributed across agents using GT.

 Implemented in a fully interactive **Jupyter Notebook**, this project demonstrates the real-world applicability of decentralized learning algorithms for nonlinear classification tasks.
+This project was developed as the first part of the final exam project for the Distributed Autonomous System course at the Master Degree in Automation Engineering, University of Bologna.
+---

 ---